Happyr/php-api-client/README.md

 HappyR PHP API client
 =====================

-This PHP library is a client to the API at [HappyRecruiting.se][1].
+This PHP library is a client to the API at [api.happyr.com][1].

 If you are using WordPress you may want to check out our [WordPress plugin][2] that integrates with this library.
-It may makes life simpler for you.
+It might make life simpler for you.